jdockray/disperse/README.md

 This program is run from the command line, specifying input CSV (comma separated variable) files.
 In addition to facilitating the optimisation, it provides operations useful to generate the factor matrix.

 For example usage please see my tests [here](Testing/Integration/README.md).

+## Interesting code

+I will link to files here so the links break less frequently!

+Files relevant to the main code path include:
+- [Disperse.cpp](Disperse/Disperse.cpp), which contains the main function.
+- [ArgumentUnpacking.cpp](Disperse/ArgumentUnpacking.cpp), which is where the command line arguments are deduced.
+- [OptimiseCommand.cpp](Disperse/OptimiseCommand.cpp), where concrete components, each with their own single responsibility (such as reading or writing) are instantiated and injected into the components that depend on them.
+- [Optimise.hpp](Disperse/Optimise.hpp), which is the header of the code that interogates the investment-specific objects passed in and formulates the optimisation problem in more general terms involving an objective and constraints.
+- [ConstraintUnpacking.cpp](Disperse/ConstraintUnpacking.cpp), which translates the array of optimisation constraints into the vectors and matrix needed for optimisation.
+- [Solver.cpp](Disperse/Solver.cpp), which populates the C-style structures required by the solver.
+- [SolverSession.cpp](Disperse/Solver.cpp), which executes the optimisation, managing error handling and clean-up.

 ## Third-Party Attribution